zhztheplayer/velox/velox/docs/functions/spark/math.rst

     Returns the result of multiplying x by y.
 The types of x and y must be the same.
     For integral types, overflow results in an error.
 Corresponds to Spark's operator ``*``.

+.. spark:function:: multiply(x, y) -> [decimal]

+    Returns the result of multiplying x by y.
+The types of x and y must be decimal.
+    Overflow results return null.
+Corresponds to Spark's operator ``*``.
+    Result mismatches with Spark in some corner cases.

 .. spark:function:: not(x) -> boolean